mohitpai/journey-optimizer.en/help/using/personalization/use-expression-fragments.md

 ---
 # Leverage expression fragments {#use-expression-fragments}

-When using the Expression editor, you can leverage all the expression fragments that have been created or saved to the current sandbox.
+When using the **Expression editor**, you can leverage all the expression fragments that have been created or saved to the current sandbox.

 Learn how to create and manage fragments in [this section](../content-management/fragments.md).